Unexplained chronic cough

 If you have severe symptoms, non-drug treatments, medication or a combination of both can be an option.
 It may be a good idea to see a lung specialist, speech therapist, psychologist or physical therapist.

 The treatments that don't involve the use of medication include speech therapy and physical therapy.
-Respiratory, language, speech or voice therapy can teach you how to
+Respiratory, language, speech or voice therapy can teach you the following:

-• suppress or stop your coughing or constant throat-clearing.
+• Suppressing or stopping your coughing or constant throat-clearing

 Everyday life